I Used Cinnamon as a Sleep Aid…and it’s Good!

 How to Make Cinnamon and Honey Sleep Drink

 This sleepy drink tastes a lot like custard.
 I like to sip it in the evenings in the hour I’m winding down before bed.
 It feels so comforting, especially on cold winter nights.
+Here’s how to mix honey and cinnamon for a sleep aid.

 I’ve put together an ingredient list on Amazon so you can find everything you need in one convenient place.